-- Press FRASE. - 2.
+- 1. Press ERASE. - 2.
 The SONG and PATTERN buttons will flash.
 Press PATTERN. - 3.
-Use TAP/HOLD to select either the Live or Stored data to be erased. - 4.
-Select the pattern you wish to delete via one of the 16 step keys. - Press the now flashing ERASE button to execute the delete process.
-This is a permanent and can't be undone.
+Select the pattern you wish to delete via one of the 16 step keys. - 4.
+Press the now flashing ERASE button to execute the delete process.
+This is a permanent process and can't be undone.